This country-specific Q&A provides an overview of Tax laws and regulations applicable in Peru.

 Taxpayer data is protected by the guarantee of tax secrecy, set forth in article 2 of the Constitution and in section 85 of the Tax Code.
 Pursuant to that guarantee, tax data cannot be disclosed but only in the following cases: (i) requests issued by either the Judiciary, the Prosecution Office or a Congress Committee during a criminal investigation, (ii) if the information is required as per an exchange of information agreement or any other similar convention, (iii) if the information corresponds to finished tax cases, when required for academic purposes, (iv) in case of statistical information, (v) when the information corresponds to taxpayers designated as comparable for transfer pricing purposes, (vi) the amount of debts subject to enforced collection, (vii) information contained in Customs declarations.

 On the other hand, Peru is a signatory of the Common Reporting Standard.
-While this standard came into force in Peru at the end of 2018, it is expected that the first exchange of information, concerning the information of tax year 2018, occurs in 2020.
+This standard became applicable in Peru at the end of 2018, and the first exchange of information, concerning the information of tax year 2018, occurred in 2020.

 With respect to beneficial ownership, Peru has enacted legislation intended for its Tax Authority to collect information as to the beneficial owners of any legal entity or corporate vehicle, with the aim at tackling tax evasion and money laundering.
 The information gathered by the Tax Authority will not be public and could only be shared by said entity with the Superintendence of Banking, Insurance and Private Pension Fund Managers and the Superintendence of the Securities Market.
 Public Notaries are also required to verify whether any legal entity or corporate vehicle requesting their services have submitted before the Tax Authority the information of their beneficial owners, or to collect it directly for further transmission to the Tax Authority.